iamvery/testing-workshop/doc/WORKSHOP.md

 Replace the naive implementation by using the `opengraph_parser` library.
 This should be a very small change.

-With the library utilitized, run the entire suite with `bin/rspec`.
+With the library utilized, run the entire suite with `bin/rspec`.
 Does it all pass?
 Are there any drawbacks to this implementation?

 ---